Nomad1/touchmouse/README.md

 TouchMouse
 ==========

 Injection patch prject to make old games (actually, Arcanum) work with Windows 8 touchscreen and stylus devices.
+Also it emulates right click with two-finger gesture and customizable hotkey with 3-finger tap (hardcoded to ESC at this stage).

 Usage
 -----